Ice Fantasy: Reception

 The series received low ratings on Douban where it was criticized for its special effects, acting and storyline.
 However, it was a commercial success and has over 16 billion views online.

 Awards

-Broadcast
+International Broadcast

 The drama was released on July 24, 2016 on Hunan Satellite Television Diamond independent broadcast theater, with 62 episodes.
-Its distribution rights were also bought by Viki globally and jointly by the 7 Chinese video-sharing websites: Tencent, iQiyi, Youku, LeTV, Mango TV, Sohu and PPTV.
+Its distribution rights were also bought by Viki globally and jointly by the 7 Chinese video-sharing websites: Tencent, iQiyi, Youku, LeTV, Mango TV, Astro (company), Sohu and PPTV.